Python

 1train_data, validation_data, test_data = np.split(model_data.sample(frac=1, random_state=1729), 2 [int(0.7 * len(model_data)), int(0.9 * len(model_data))]) 3train_data.to_csv('train.csv', header = False, index = False) 4validation_data.to_csv('validation.csv', header = False, index = False)

 We need the data before the training can begin, on S3.
-As we have downloaded the data from S3, we have to UPload it back.
-We can create a python script to preprocess the data and automatically upload the data for us.
+As we have downloaded the data from S3, we have to upload it back.
+We can create a Python script to preprocess the data and automatically upload it for us.

 1boto3.Session().resource('s3').Bucket(bucket).Object(os.path.join(prefix, 'train/train.csv')) \ 2 .upload_file('train.csv') 3boto3.Session().resource('s3').Bucket(bucket).Object(os.path.join(prefix, 'validation/validation.csv')) \ 4 .upload_file('validation.csv') 5s3_train_data = 's3://{}/{}/train/train.csv'.format(bucket, prefix) 6s3_validation_data = 's3://{}/{}/validation/validation.csv'.format(bucket, prefix) 7print('Uploaded training data location: {}'.format(s3_train_data)) 8print('Uploaded training data location: {}'.format(s3_validation_data)) 9 10output_location = 's3://{}/{}/output'.format(bucket, prefix) 11print('Training artifacts will be uploaded to: {}'.format(output_location))